I’m angry today.

-In essence what it really means is to cheapen an act of love to a base function.
+In essence, what it really means is to cheapen an act of love to a base function.
 Boys from an early age have access to photos of airbrushed models in erotic poses and performing sexual acts.
 The message is clear to be a man is to own or possess a woman, preferably one that meets a certain standard of physical appearance (so you can brag about your conquests to your mates).

 I’m not a prude.
 I don’t think you can outlaw pornography, it probably has its place.

-But I’m not talking about pornography I’m talking about objectification – the dehumanization of women to the point of possessions – a means of gratification and an affirmation that you the man has the power.
+But I’m not talking about pornography I’m talking about objectification – the dehumanization of women to the point of possessions – a means of gratification and an affirmation that you the man have the power.

-When was the last time you saw a movie where the love interest of the all conquering action hero was of “average” appearance or dare I say it, overweight.
+When was the last time you saw a movie where the love interest of the all-conquering action hero was of “average” appearance or dare I say it, overweight?
 It just wouldn’t be right – he’s a hero – he deserves a babe – never mind the fact that she can’t string two words together and the last coherent thought she had was in 2010.
 Its appearances that count.